dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/Forecasting-Sales/README.md

 This allows you to specify new values for **horizon** and **confidenceLevel** each time that you do a prediction.
 Also, you can pass in new observed **ProductData** values for the time series using the **example** parameter.

-When calling **Predict** with new observed **ProductData** values, this updates the model with these data points in the time series.
+When calling **Predict** with new observed **ProductData** values, this updates the model state with these data points in the time series.
 You may then choose to save this model to disk by calling the **CheckPoint** method.

 This is also seen in our sample: